-Connecticut Technical High School System's Carpentry course breakdown by grade.
+Connecticut Technical Education and Career System's Carpentry course breakdown by grade.
 Each student is required to complete

 four years of a Career Technical Education program.